CMU-313/CMU-313.github.io/docs/recitations/reci3-archaeology.md

 ## Task 2: Diving into the code and implement the new behaviour

-Let’s learn more about current implemnetation!
-Your high-level goal is to identify the code that implemnets current implementation and extends it to add the new feature.
+Let’s learn more about the current implementation!
+Your high-level goal is to identify the code that implements current implementation and extends it to add the new feature.
 We’d like you to dive into the codebase and “excavate” the code.

 Try some or all of the following tasks: